microsoft/BotFramework-Composer/.github/PULL_REQUEST_TEMPLATE.md

 Please include the link to the related work item, like fix [Something is not working](http://url.here)

-## Screenshots

-Please include screenshots or gifs if your PR include UX changes.

 ## Type of change

 Please delete options that are not relevant.